backspace/retxt/README.md

     git push heroku master

 Once the push is complete, visit https://your-relay-name.herokuapp.com/ to complete setup.
 You will be asked to create an account that can administer the relay (very rudimentary for now) and give a phone number, from a which a relay with the same area code will be created.
-The number costs $1/month from Twilio.
+The number costs $1/month from Twilio (in Canada and the US; check other prices [here](https://www.twilio.com/sms/pricing)).

 You will receive a message from the new relay.
 Read up at https://your-relay-name.herokuapp.com/ to learn the supported commands.